 The chief agency of student government is the student-elected Executive Committee of the Student Body.
 The Executive Committee (EC) administers the Honor System, allocates the student budget, conducts student body elections, and appoints students to a number of University committees.

 The Student Judicial Council (SJC) was created by authority of the faculty of Washington and Lee to promote Robert E. Lee's notion of individual responsibility.
 The SJC investigates and acts upon complaints of alleged student misconduct, except for dishonorable acts that involve the general categories of lying, cheating, stealing or other breaches of trust (which are under the jurisdiction of the Executive Committee), or acts that involve hazing, discrimination, harassment or sexual misconduct by students (which are under the jurisdiction of the Student-Faculty Hearing Board).

-The Student-Faculty Hearing Board (SFHB) is authorized to hear and adjudicate allegations of prohibited student discrimination, harassment, sexual misconduct, hazing by individuals and retaliation.
+The Harassment and Sexual Misconduct Board (HSMB) is authorized to hear and adjudicate allegations of prohibited student discrimination, harassment, sexual misconduct, and retaliation.

 Information regarding the University's policies related to substance abuse.

 The Interfraternity Council governs fraternity life, addresses issues that arise within the Greek Community and promotes accountability among its members.

 The Panhellenic Council governs sorority life, enacting positive change within our campus community as well as promoting the active and engaged involvement of sorority women in University life.

 Hearing Advisors play an integral role in the proceedings of the Executive Committee, Student-Faculty Hearing Board, and Student Judicial Council.
 The goal of an Hearing Advisor is to help ascertain the truth.
 This goal is achieved by assisting students, faculty and staff prepare and present their cases.